 On this regional public affairs program, a segment of guitarist Sharon Isbin giving lecture on guitar playing and performance.
 Topics include confidence, technique, and music memory.

-She provides a demonstration in another program segment.
+Isbin provides a short demonstration in another program segment for Spectrum.

 Read the Text Transcription of the Audio.